ePages-de/epages-devportal/_posts/2018/2019-12-24-localization-tool.md

 We can now use the review functionality of a PR as a communication channel between Localization Manager and developers.
 As long as a PR is approved, it can be merged at any time.
-But if merging is currently not possible, the approval will be withdrawed until it's again possible.
+But if merging is currently not possible, the approval will be withdrawn until it's again possible.

 ### Overview?
 Definitely needed!